 Do you have an order/prescription for therapy?
 If so, give us a call and our friendly staff will gladly schedule your initial evaluation.

-We accept most major insurances - Blue Cross Blue Shield, Humana, Cigna, Aetna, Medicare, Tricare.
-If you do not see your insurance listed please give us a call to see if we are in network.
-We also accept workmans comp as well as auto accident cases wanting to file through auto insurance and letters of protection.
+We accept most major insurances, if you don't see us listed with your insurance please give us a call to see if we are in your network.
+We also accept workman's comp as well as auto accident cases wanting to file through auto insurance and letters of protection.

 Benefits/Payments – As a courtesy we will provide you with a written memo of the benefits your insurance company provides to us.

 New patient forms are located under the Forms tab.
 Please bring your completed forms along with your insurance card, picture ID & the order for therapy from your physician (unless they are faxing it to our office for you) and arrive 20 minutes prior to your scheduled appointment time.
 If for any reason you are unable to complete the paperwork prior to your appointment we ask that you arrive 45 minutes early to allow time for the paperwork to be completed in the office.

 Billing and Cost FAQs

 I have a deductible, what do I have to pay?